 This is possible because, as shown in Figure 1, a parabolic reflector (or “dish”) has the property that a sound wave striking it from the on-axis direction—regardless of where on the dish it strikes—will be reflected to a specific focal point determined by the shape of the dish.
 Therefore, if a microphone element is mounted at that focal point, it will receive all of the acoustic power received by the entire dish, which results in significant acoustic gain and directivity:

-The Directivity (D) is defined as the ratio of the on-axis response to the response averaged over all directions.
-It’s often expressed as the Directivity Index (DI), which is the ratio D expressed in dB.
+The Directivity (D), sometimes also called the gain G, is defined as the ratio of the on-axis response to the response averaged over all directions.
+Directivity is often expressed as the Directivity Index (DI), which is the ratio D in dB.

-Note that the D and gain G provided by a dish are proportional to the square of the ratio of its diameter to the wavelength.
-Because the gain increases with increasing frequency, the output of a parabolic microphone has a high-pass characteristic.
+Note that the directivity D and gain G provided by a dish are proportional to the square of the ratio of its diameter to the wavelength.
+Thus, the gain increases with increasing frequency, which means that the output of a parabolic microphone has a high-pass characteristic.

 The term ε in the directivity/gain equation of Figure 1 is an efficiency factor that accounts for the facts that the shape of the dish might not be perfectly parabolic, the microphone diaphragm may not be positioned at the exact focal point of the dish, the microphone mount might obscure some of the dish, and other factors.
 Most online sources cite an an efficiency factor of around 0.5 of 0.7 for a well-designed microphone; I generally use 0.6.
 However, if there are issues with the design or implementation, an assumed efficiency of even 0.5 can be optimistic.